-Offering an individual coverage health reimbursement arrangement (ICHRA) is an effective way for employers to attract and retain top talent.
+Offering an individual coverage health reimbursement arrangement (ICHRA) is an effective way for employers to attract and support talented workers.
 With an ICHRA, organizations can reimburse employees tax-free for their individual health insurance premiums and other qualified out-of-pocket medical expenses.

-If you’re an employer offering or looking to offer an ICHRA, you need to know how to administer it.
-Whether you’re offering an ICHRA as a stand-alone benefit or as a separate affordable option for employee classes that don’t qualify for your traditional group plan, properly administering an IRS-compliant ICHRA can be tricky.
+If you’re considering an ICHRA at your company, you must know how to administer it.
+Whether offering an ICHRA as a stand-alone benefit or for your employee classes that don’t qualify for your traditional group plan, setting up and administering a compliant ICHRA on your own can be challenging.

-Because the federal government considers an ICHRA a group health plan, it’s subject to Employee Retirement Income Security Act (ERISA) requirements.
-The first of these requirements is a legal plan document that outlines the details of your ICHRA plan.
+The federal government considers an ICHRA a group health plan.
+That makes it subject to Employee Retirement Income Security Act (ERISA) requirements.
+The first of these requirements is drafting a legal plan document outlining the details of your ICHRA plan.

 No specific penalties apply for failing to prepare and adopt a plan document.
 Still, you’ll be subject to fines if plan participants request to see your document and you don’t produce it.